nrc4867/webcheckers/docs/DesignDoc.md

 and the results of the testing

 ### Acceptance Testing
-> _Report on the number of user stories that have passed all their
-> acceptance criteria tests, the number that have some acceptance
-> criteria tests failing, and the number of user stories that
-> have not had any testing yet.
-Highlight the issues found during
-> acceptance testing and if there are any concerns._
+Currently there are 5 user stories that have passed all their acceptance criteria tests.
+There are currently 3 user stories that are part of the MVP, that have yet to be tested.
+There hasn't been failures and likewise any concerns.

 ### Unit Testing and Code Coverage
 Our strategy for unit testing the code was very straight forward.
-We decided that the memebers who weren't much involved with implementing the MVP were to test the code.
+We decided that the members who weren't much involved with implementing the MVP were to test the code.
 We divided the testing into different parts based on the tiers- Application, Model, UI and also including util, which is our utility class.
 As our team completed implementing the MVP, out target for the code coverage was atleast 90%.
 After finishing most of the testing, our code coverage, generated using jacoco, turned out to be 93% which was a satisfactory result.